cpiod/HellpediaCE/README.md

 Thanks to every Jupiter Hell player that maintains the Jupiter Hell Wiki and helped me write this mod.

 Special thanks to Mamijomale for their work on Jupiter Hell modding!

+## Contact

+You can contact me with GitHub issues or by DM on Discord at cpiod#8264.
+If you feel like participating to HellpediaCE, you can make a pull request!